clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 Multi-boot Clear Linux with other operating systems
 ###################################################

-Starting with version 16140, |CLOSIA| uses the Systemd-Boot boot loader, which does not support multi-booting without manual manipulation.
+|CLOSIA| uses the Systemd-Boot boot loader, which does not support multi-
+booting without manual manipulation.
 This tutorial shows how to modify the boot loader for |CL| to work with other :abbr:`OSes (operating systems)`.

 Process overview
 ****************